Choosing a Surgeon

 Schedule A Consultation

 When you have satisfied yourself regarding the above criteria, the next step is to meet face-to-face with the surgeon you’re considering.
-Nothing can replace a face-to-face meeting with the surgeons themself, key to a good result is the artistry of the individual surgeon, no two peoples faces are identical.
+Nothing can replace a face-to-face meeting with the surgeons themselves, the key to a good result is the artistry of the individual surgeon because no two faces are identical.
 Caution is advised in high street providers in which you are unable to meet the surgeon before the day of surgery as usually this means the is a mass market provider and the surgeon will not be available after the surgery.
 More than one surgeon may ‘meet’ the qualifications, and it is key you feel comfortable with your surgeon, agree with his style and that you communicate well together.

 The following are some important indicators to consider when choosing a surgeon.